Venue: Virtual Meeting Room via Zoom. View directions

-The Committee received and considered the action plan from the last meeting and revised this where required.
-This is attached to the minutes.
+The Committee received and considered the Action Plan from the last meeting as circulated with the agenda.

 This is a standing item on the agenda to discuss how the Committee might support the Town Council, which has declared a Climate Emergency.

 It was reported that Ness Scott, Climate Change Manager at WODC, would be attending future meetings of the Committee and would provide updates accordingly.
 It was further reported that the County Council also had a new post looking at climate issues and develop appropriate plans.
 It was noted that this would also pick up on the work undertaken by the previous administration.

 In response to a question it was advised that the Active Travel corridor was not complete and areas where works couldn’t be done were being identified to see if alternative solutions could be found.
 It was noted that WODC was having regular meetings of the Climate Action Group.

 To receive and consider the report of the Principal Officer – Traffic Schemes Area Operations (North)